How to Implement Cross-Site Scripting Prevention?

 In this type of attack, hackers use the visitor’s browser to attack your website.
 Once they gain access to your website, they can steal sensitive data, store illegal files and folders, redirect your visitors to other malicious sites, manipulate search results with spammy keywords, launch attacks on other websites, among other things.
 Such malicious activities have the potential to destroy your website.

-It’ll slow your website down and affect your search engine ranking.
+The attack will slow your website down and affect your website search engine rankings.
 You will experience a dip in traffic and eventually, your revenue will take a hit.